 How Is Fault Proven In Catastrophic Injury Claims In Florida?

 Since Florida is a no-fault insurance state, you always have to file a claim with your own insurance company following a car crash, no matter who was at fault.
-The only exception here is that if you suffer disfigurement, permanent injury, or permanent/significant scarring.
+The only exception here is if you suffer disfigurement, permanent injury or permanent/significant scarring.
 For such cases, if you weren’t at fault for the accident, you can file a case against the driver at fault and their insurer to obtain additional compensation.

 Florida also follows the rule of comparative negligence, meaning that the compensation award of an injured victim will be reduced based on their percentage of fault in causing the accident.
 For instance, if you were speeding when you were hit by a truck that ran a red light, the court may find you 10% responsible for the accident.
 This would mean that your total compensation will be reduced by 10%.